The University of Cambridge has a tradition of engagement with Latin America stretching back over five decades.

 The Simón Bolívar Chair of Latin American Studies was established at Cambridge in 1968.
 Former holders include a former President of Brazil, Fernando Henrique Cardoso, and Nobel laureates Mario Vargas Llosa and Octavio Paz Lozano.

-In Brazil and Colombia, Cambridge Enterprise is working to share best practice in technology transfer.
+In Brazil and Colombia, Cambridge Enterprise has worked to share best practice in technology transfer.
 Cambridge University Press has offices in Mexico City, Rio de Janeiro and São Paulo, and is one of the largest international publishers in Latin America.